Nagaraju-Kalidindi/Challenge-1/README.md

   terraform destroy

-Note: We can store the sensitive data like certificates, credentials on Azure KeyVault and retrrieve them when ever needed by using a data source in terraform script.
+Note: We can keep the terraform scripts as it(includes sensitive date) if the template in a dedicated & secure location like under a storage account or on a VM (which have MSI enabled), from there we can execute terraform commands.
+One more way is We can store the sensitive data like certificates, credentials on Azure KeyVault and retrrieve them when ever needed by using a data source in terraform script.
 For this secrets need to be stored on azure key vault already before access via terraform script.